Essential Oils and Aromatherapy for Pain Relief

 What are the active components of essential oils for pain relief?

-The compounds in essential oils responsible for their ability to relieve pain and other symptoms are numerous, and many oils overlap greatly in which compounds they contain.
-The primary molecules responsible for the analgesic effects of lavender and orange essential oils are linalool and limonene, respectively (pictured below).
+The compounds in essential oils responsible for their ability to relieve pain and other symptoms are numerous, and many oils overlap considerably in which compounds they contain.
+The primary molecules responsible for the analgesic effects of lavender and orange essential oils are linalool and limonene, respectively.
 Some of the other more common compounds with research supporting their pain-relieving properties are citronellal, carvacrol, eugenol, menthol, vanillin, carvone, p-cymene, and farsenol, to name a few, but the list goes on.

 How does aromatherapy for pain relief work?